Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 91 How will you recover an EC2 server if it becomes corrupted?

-First, I will check the issue and verify the available **backup or snapshot**.
+First, I will identify the type and extent of corruption and check the available backup, EBS snapshot or AMI.

-If recovery is required, we can restore the EBS volume from the latest valid snapshot or launch a new EC2 instance from the available AMI.
+If the EBS volume is corrupted, I can restore it from the latest valid snapshot and attach the restored volume to an EC2 instance.

+If the complete server needs to be rebuilt, I can launch a new EC2 instance from a known-good AMI and restore the required data from backups/snapshots.

 After recovery, I will verify:

+EC2 status checks
-- Filesystem
+Filesystem and mounted volumes
-- Mounted volumes
-- Required services
-- Network connectivity
+Network connectivity
+Required services
-- Application health
+Application health

----
+Finally, I will perform post-recovery validation with the application team.

 # 92 After restoring a server from Snapshot or AMI, what will you validate?